Don’t Go In The House first published by VODzilla.co

 Don’t Go In The House opens with a pair of fiery images.
 In the first, a hand is seen lighting a gas stove with a match.
 The second shows powerful combustion in an industrial incinerator.
 Donald ‘Donny’ Kohler (an intense, bewildered performance from Dan Grimaldi) stares, mesmerised, at the flames of the latter, but he is probably thinking of the former.
 For these rhyming images, eliding time and space in the protagonist’s damaged mind, take him back to a primal scene of childhood abuse from which he still bears the scars, both physical and mental.
 When a colleague at the garbage disposal depot where Donny works is accidentally set alight, an idea sparks in Donny.
 “It just covered, just covered him up,” he stammers in confusion at his boss Vito (Bill Ricci), “He wasn’t evil, but it covered him up.”

 “You’re crazy,” Vito replies, angry that Donny had failed in any way to help his colleague.
 “You’re sicko.”
-Vito is not wrong.
+Though crudely expressed, Vito’s assessment of Donny’s mental state is not entirely wrong.
 For Donny hears conflicting voices in his head, both from his mother (Ruth Dardick) and other women, respectively scolding or encouraging his every action.
 When, later that day, Donny returns home to discover that his “sick” mother – the woman who used to burn the evil out of him over that stove seen at the film’s beginning – has died in her sleep, the other voices tell him that he is free now to do whatever he wants.
 Unfortunately that involves steel-reinforcing the walls of a room in his big old house, and luring women there so that he can burn them alive with a flamethrower and keep their scorched corpses, alongside that of his mother, as his best and only friends.

 “I’m not a faggot,” Donny insists, after being called just that by Vito.
 Nonetheless, the film, though earnest throughout, assumes a certain campy vibe not just from its adult antihero’s strange mother love, but also from its voguish preoccupation with disco (it even ends with Bill Heller’s incongruously upbeat dance track Boogie Lightning playing over the credits).
 A scene near the end where Donny enters a clothing store and is set up by the obviously gay salesman “with an entire ensemble… to make a man of you in no time” clinches it: Don’t Go In The House is a coming-out film, tracing Donny’s doomed attempts to escape from under the thumb of his mother and to start listening to his own inner voices that have for so long been repressed.